evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

-A more lofty drawback is that API designers may have trended towards systems that are more opaque, and are no longer part of the web of information due to a lack that interconnectiveness that linking affords.
+A more lofty drawback is that API designers may have trended towards systems that are more opaque, and are no longer part of the web of information due to a lack that interconnectedness that linking affords.

 ## HTTP/2 and HTTP/3